MrPhryaNikFrosty/Horizon-Emu-mod/README.md

 </p>

 <p align="center">
-<b>Horizon-Emu</b> is an application that allows you to run Windows x86_64 applications on your Android device.
+<b>Horizon-Emu-mod by Frost</b> is an application that allows you to run Windows x86_64 applications on your Android device.
 </p>

 ![GitHub Downloads](https://img.shields.io/github/downloads/HorizonEmuTeam/Horizon-Emu/total?logo=github&label=Total%20Downloads)

 # Installation

-1. Go to [Releases tab](https://github.com/HorizonEmuTeam/Horizon-Emu/releases/), open latest release, download an Apk file and install it.
+1. Go to [Releases tab](https://github.com/MrPhryaNikFrosty/Horizon-Emu-mod/releases/), open latest release, download an Apk file and horizonemumodobb.tar file and install it.
-2. Open an application called `Horizon Emu`, provide all requset permissions, go to `Download` tab, and click on `Update all`, then select scripts version that you need, and in this tab also download Wine version that you want.
+2. Open an application called `Horizon Emu` and grant all request permissions
 3. Open `Containers` tab, click on `Create a new container`, select name for your container, press `Confirm`, then select settings that you need and click `Done`.
-4. Run container by clicking on shortcut named `FileManager`.
+4. After that update the wine 9.5 and download the scripts in 'Download' tab
+5. Now, run the container.
+It might take a few minutes to load for the first time
-5. For on-screen controls use application called InputBridge.
+6. For on-screen controls use application called InputBridge.
 To use it, download and install [InputBridge_v0.1.9.9.apk](https://raw.githubusercontent.com/HorizonEmuTeam/Horizon-Emu/main/InputBridge_v0.1.9.9.apk), open an application called `InputBridge` and provide all requested permissions, then press `Import` and select file of your controls profile (in .ibp format).
 In container, InputBridge will be launched automatically.

 That's all!